lakshya076/Galaxy-Collision-Simulator-/README.md

 ## 🛠️ Architecture & Constraints

+Current the project runs in three modes:
+#### 1. Live Mode - Runs the simulation and visualizes it in real-time.
+#### 2. Bake Mode - Runs the simulation and bakes it to a binary file (simulation.bin).
+#### 3. Playback Mode - Reads the baked binary file and visualizes it.

-To achieve extreme real-time simulation performance, the engine adheres to strict hardware-friendly memory layouts and caching constraints:
+To achieve real-time simulation performance, the engine adheres to strict hardware-friendly memory layouts and caching constraints:

 ### 1. The Memory Pool (`ArenaAllocator`)
 Instead of standard dynamic allocations (`new`/`delete`) which cause memory fragmentation and latency, the simulator relies on a custom `ArenaAllocator`.
 It provisions contiguous blocks of RAM instantly.
 The arena is completely wiped (pointer reset to 0) and rebuilt every single frame.